East West Rail: making meaningful connections

 A realistic timeline for delivery

 The connection between Oxford and Cambridge is expected to be complete mid 2020s, when construction of the Central Section is planned to finish and trains will run directly between Oxford and Cambridge.
 This follows the expected completion of the Western Section, with the first services expected to start running by the end of 2023.

 These dates have been agreed between the East West Railway Company and the Department for Transport, but we are doing everything we can to safely accelerate planning and construction timelines to bring new services online sooner.

 If, as the project progresses, it becomes necessary to change our delivery dates we will publish changes here.
-Alternatively, if you'd like regular updates, get in touch and we'll add you to our mailing list.
+Alternatively, if you'd like regular updates, scroll down and sign up to our newsletter.